Join the Club!

 Show your love by signing aboard and becoming A Friend of The Mainstreeter.
 Full sign-up details and supporter benefits information are found at The Mainstreeter‘s online Community Shop

-With the holiday season upon us, The Mainstreeter’s online gift shop is offering the perfect gifts for those on your shopping list.
+Now that the holiday season is over, The Mainstreeter’s online gift shop is offering the perfect gifts for those on your shopping list.
 All made locally, our community gifts celebrate Old Ottawa East, and they’re tailor-made for those who love where they live.
 Our mugs, jigsaw puzzles and greeting cards are reasonably priced and delivered right to your door!

 And we have new products arriving this month, including four brand new Old Ottawa East 1,008-piece jigsaw puzzles.